AnsOlive/Website/content/blog/post_2.md

 ## Video Demonstrations

 I have embedded two videos below that unfortunately do not seem to work all that well at the moment.
+You will notice 'jumps' in both; that is because I am normalizing the data at that time so the rate of change is plain to see.
+I prioritized this over the absolute data scaled over the whole time because that scale makes the final data look somewhat homogenous.

 The UO2 fracture with cladding was a video taken of the exodus file from a simulation of the radial stress, radial strain, hoop stress, and hoop strain.
-In this case, the simulation shown was how these factors induced the pellet to crack over time.
+In this case, the simulation shows radial stress— the lines you see are where cracks form in the pellet.

 The UO2 mechanics with cladding was a video taken of the temperature distribution over operation.
-You will notice that it does not change much over time.
-This is because the time steps were fairly large in comparison to the lifetime of a neutron and that the pellet had the highest temperatures by far.
-Due to the cladding being at a much lower temperature than the center of the pellet, the temperature profile did not change much.
-The simulation also normalized each time step with the maximum and minimum temperatures for that time- another reason why the change seen is minimal.
+Due to the cladding being at a much lower temperature than the center of the pellet, the temperature profile did not change much after the initial time steps.

 ### UO2 Fracture with Cladding